-Business Class, while luxurious, comes with a heavy price tag, which not all of us may be able to afford.
+Business Class, while luxurious, can come with a heavy price tag, which not all of us may be able to afford.
+Forget trying to come up with excuses to blag an upgrade at check-in, that won’t work on most check-in staff these days.
 So how can you get a business class flight for less than the person sitting next to you?
-Forget trying to come up with excuses to blag an upgrade at check-in, that won’t work on most check-in staff these days.
-Instead, read our guide on how to get cheaper business class flights:
+Read our guide on how to get cheaper business class flights;

 7 Ways to Get Cheaper Business Class Flights